-- Milal Mission in New York: $10,000 to provide online recreational and spiritual activities for people with disabilities to help them feel not isolated, reduce anxiety, and be engaged and active, as well as offer respite for the parents.
+- Milal Mission in New York: $10,000 to provide online recreational and spiritual activities for people with disabilities to help them feel not isolated, reduce anxiety, and be engaged and active, as well as offer respite for parents.

-- YWCA of Queens: $10,000 for a weekly food pantry for 400 Korean Americans in Flushing.
+- YWCA of Queens: $10,000 for a weekly food pantry for 400 Korean Americans in Flushing, NY.

-First Wave of COVID-19 Community Action Fund Grants
+2020 Third Wave of COVID-19 Community Action Fund Grants